Memories of Reunion Lake Millwood Fishing Trip

 When Perry, Joel and I made it to the lake, Seaweed was smiling, sort of.

-Landing is owned by Bill Brown, a relative of Alvin Easterling.
-Alvin’s
+is owned by Bill Brown, a relative of Alvin Easterling.
+Alvin’s grandson,

-grandson, Pate Easterling, also lives by the lake.
-Pate was kind enough to
+Pate Easterling, also lives by the lake.
+Pate was kind enough to show us

-show us around the lake Monday afternoon.
-We also has a visit from Alvin’
+around the lake Monday afternoon.
+We also has a visit from Alvin’ great-

-on the lake by late morning.
-Joel had to return to Texarkana, because his
+the lake by late morning.
+Joel had to return to Texarkana, because his wife

 Perry, Seaweed, and I hit the lake to try to catch some catfish in the river